smartcontractkit/documentation/docs/Using Any API/make-a-http-get-request.md

 ## API Consumer Example

-Smart contracts should inherit from [`ChainlinkClient`](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.6/ChainlinkClient.sol) to consume an API request.
-This contract exposes a struct called `Chainlink.Request`, which is used to build the API request.
+Smart contracts should inherit from [`ChainlinkClient`](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/ChainlinkClient.sol) to consume an API request.
+This contract exposes a struct called [Chainlink.Request](../chainlink-framework/#chainlinkrequest), which is used to build the API request.
 The request should include the following:

 - Oracle address
 - Job id